smitelli/macOS-Setup/README.md

 ## Environment Variables

 * `SET_HOSTNAME`: Defaults to the current hostname.
-Used to name the system on the network, and used as the base label name for the main disk.
+Used to name the system on the network, and used as the base label name for the root disk.
-* `CAPITALIZE_DISK`: Default `true`.
-If true, the first letter of the hostname is capitalized when used as a disk label name.
+* `CAPITALIZE_DISK`: Default `true` if the existing root disk name looks to be capitalized already, otherwise `false`.
+If true, the first letter of the hostname is capitalized for use as the disk's label name.
 Otherwise the hostname is used unchanged.

 ## License